How to Make Chicken Stock Recipe

 How To Make Chicken Stock

-Start by cleaning and rinsing your whole, raw chicken thoroughly with cold water.
-Remove all the unnecessary components (like the carcass, gizzards, necks, feathers, etc. ) from inside and outside of chicken.
+Step 1: Begin by cleaning and rinsing chicken thoroughly with cold water.
+Remove carcass, gizzards, necks, feathers, etc. from inside and outside of chicken.
+Next add the whole chicken breast down to a 8 quart sized pot.Next add the whole chicken breast down to a 8 quart sized pot.

 Chicken Stock Recipe

-A simple, rich Chicken Stock made from staple kitchen ingredients such as onion, garlic and celery.
+A simple, rich homemade chicken stock made from staple kitchen ingredients such as onion, garlic and celery.

 Prep Time 30 minutes